‘What Is Happening Is So Unfair’: Mother of Girl Heard in Shocking Audio of Detained Children Speaks Out

 “Can you play it?”
 Cindy Madrid asked.
-In the audio recording, children can be heard sobbing desperately after being separated from their parents at the border — and among them is Madrid’s six-year-old daughter.
+In the audio recording, children can be heard sobbing desperately after being separated from their parents at the border — and among them is Madrid’s 6-year-old daughter.

 She had heard part of it on the news, after investigative nonprofit ProPublica obtained it and published it online.
 “I want to hear the whole thing,” she said.